 Anything that blocks air across the evaporator coil drops coil temperature below 32°F. The usual suspects:

 - Dirty air filter.
-Check first.
+Check this first.
 If it’s gray or you can’t see light through it, replace it.
-New filter, no other problems, system runs fine again.
+A clean filter sometimes resolves the whole thing.

 - Closed or blocked registers.
 Closing too many registers in unused rooms restricts return airflow.
 Open them.

 - Collapsed flex duct.
 Common in attics where ducts kink against framing.
-Visible inspection finds these.
+A tech spots these on inspection.

 - Failed blower motor or capacitor.
-Motor running slow won’t move enough air.
-Diagnostic confirms it.
+A motor running below rated speed won’t move enough air.
+This needs electrical diagnostic and the right parts.

 2. Low refrigerant